 Kentucky has some of the strictest driving laws in the country, and violating these laws can result in severe penalties.
 The state imposes steep fines for traffic infractions, as well as increases to your insurance premiums.
 Here is a list of the top 10 driving infractions in Kentucky and their associated insurance rate increases:

 When it comes to auto insurance, Hollyvilla drivers have a lot of options.
 But there are certain age groups that tend to get better rates on their policy.
-To help Kentucky drivers make the most informed choice when shopping for car insurance, we've compiled a list of average auto insurance quotes by age group in Kentucky.
+To help Hollyvilla drivers make the most informed choice when shopping for car insurance, we've compiled a list of average auto insurance quotes by age group in Kentucky.

-25-34: Kentucky drivers aged 25-34 tend to be charged an average of $2,906 per year for auto insurance coverage.
+25-34: Hollyvilla drivers aged 25-34 tend to be charged an average of $2,906 per year for auto insurance coverage.
 This is slightly below the national average of $3,059 and much lower than some states.

-55-64: Kentucky drivers aged 55-64 tend to be charged an average premium of only $2,553 per year for auto insurance coverage - well below the national average of $2,779 and much lower than some states.
+55-64: Hollyvilla drivers aged 55-64 tend to be charged an average premium of only $2,553 per year for auto insurance coverage - well below the national average of $2,779 and much lower than some states.

 These are just averages - actual rates will vary depending on your driving record and other factors such as where you live in Kentucky.
 To get the best deal on car insurance in Hollyvilla, it's important to shop around and compare quotes from multiple companies.
 Doing so could help you save hundreds of dollars on your car insurance premiums.